Health information is right at your fingertips through the following databases:

 Health and Wellness Resource Center and Alternative Health Module

 Use this source to find information on: fitness, pregnancy, medicine, nutrition, diseases, public health, occupational health and safety, alcohol and drug abuse, prescription drugs, herbal remedies, and alternative or complementary treatments.
-It provides an integrated collection of general interest and fitness magazines, medical and professional periodicals, reference books and pamphlets.
-Records are available in a combination of indexing, abstracts or full text formats.
+A single search brings together reference sources, periodicals, pamphlets, news, and multimedia items, organized into tabs that let you easily find the type of information you are seeking.
+Every article, pamphlet, and multimedia resource you find is available for printing, e-mailing, and downloading.
 Included are links to diet, cancer, and health assessment websites as well as government databases.
 The material contained is intended for informational purposes only.

 There are a number of full text health magazines available through this Ebsco database, including those listed below.